 Instant Pot Ham and Lentil Soup by Meatloaf and Melodrama

-If you enjoyed this recipe, please subscribe to the Red Beans & Eric Newsletter so you don’t miss another recipe, interview, or who knows what else.
-When you sign up, I’ll send you a free e-cookbook that includes the most popular recipes that I’ve created.
+If you enjoyed this article, please subscribe to the Red Beans & Eric Newsletter so you don’t miss a recipe, interview, or review.
+By signing up, I’ll send you a free e-cookbook that includes some of the most popular recipes from the website.

-You can always stay in touch with me by leaving a comment in the section below, by clicking here or messaging me on any of the social media sites that I am on.
-If you take a photo of any of the recipes that I’ve published here, please tag it using #RedBeansAndEric so I can find it!
+You can always stay in touch with me by leaving a comment in the section below, by clicking here, or by messaging me on any of the social media sites that I am on.

 Thank you for stopping by!